 In addition, you need to supply a Parameter files for each simulation, containing information about the microscope, detector, and all required simulation parameters.
 All these parameters are given in a specific syntax in the Parameter files that are always required for starting a STEMsalabim* simulation.

 The complete output of a STEMsalabim simulation is written to a NetCDF file.
 NetCDF is a binary, hierarchical file format for scientific data, based on HDF5.
 NetCDF/HDF5 allow us to compress the output data and store it in machine-readable, organized format while still only having to deal with a single output file.

 You can read more about the output file structure at Output file format.

 Hybrid Parallelization model¶

 STEMsalabim simulations is parallelized both via POSIX threads and via message passing interface (MPI).
 A typical simulation will use both schemes at the same time: MPI is used for communication between the computing nodes, and threads are used for intra-node parallelization, the usual multi-cpu/multi-core structure.

 A high performance computation cluster is an array of many (equal) computing nodes.
 Typical highly-parallelized software uses more than one of the nodes for parallel computations.
 There is usually no memory that is shared between the nodes, so all information required for the management of parallel computing needs to be explicitely communicated between the processes on the different machines.
 The quasi-standard for that is the message passing interface (MPI).

 Let us assume a simulation that runs on \(M\) computers and each of them spawns \(N\) threads.

 results are merged.
-Merging is carried out sequentially by each individual MPI processor, so that no race condition
+Merging is carried out sequentially by each individual MPI processor, to avoid race conditions.

 output.tmp_dir (see Parameter files) should be set to a directory that is local